-What is a short term incentive (STI) • An STI is an 'at risk' cash incentive payment which is paid to Executive KMP at th discretion of the Board on an annual basis, subject to the satisfaction of perform conditions including pre-set corporate and individual goals and targets for 2016.

-• The maximum amount of STI payable to Executive KMP is expressed as a percentage

-of their Base Remuneration.

-The STI percentage for individual Executive KMP is pre-approved by th Remuneration and Nomination Committee.

-The Board retains the right to grant STI's in recognition of, however is r to, additional workload and ad hoc assignments. not restricted

-Objectives To provide reward for each Executive KMP's performance in achieving pre-agreed individual and corporate objectives which have been determined to be priorities for the relevant period.

-Performance conditions The level of STI awarded is determined by reference to both individual performance.
-For 2016 Company performance is assessed based on we components that include:

-CORPORATE KPIs

-Achievement of ASX Listing 7%

-Secure Funding 6%

-Finalise TMS acquisition 4%

-Business development 5%

-Establish US office 3%

-Increase in share price 8%

-Increase in production 5%

-Increase in reserves and resources 12%

-Total weighting for company performance (% of available STI) 50%

-• At the end of the financial year the RNC assess achievement of each co company performance 50% of available STI is linked to individual performance and is measure personal objectives which support both the base business and promot growth.
-The individuals' performance rating assesses the achievement as well as overall performance and behaviour. d against e business

-Assessment of performance conditions • For Executive KMP, the amount of STI paid is approved by the Board a recommendations from the RNC.
-The assessment of the achievement of KPIs occurs at the end of the fin and once draft financial and other preliminary operating results for the available to the Board and RNC.
-Payment of STI's to Executive KMP will occur after the approval of the I Report by the Board. ancial year year are
+What is a short term incentive (STI) at th TI is an 'at risk' cash incentive payment which is paid to Executive e discretion of the Board on an annual basis, subject to the satisfa ormance conditions including pre-set corporate and individual goz 2016. ction of The maximum amount of STI payable to Executive KMP is expressed as a percentage of their Base Remuneration.
+The STI percentage for individual Executive KMP is pre-approved by the Remuneration and Nomination Committee.
+Board retains the right to grant STI's in recognition of, however is additional workload and ad hoc assignments. not restricted Objectives indiv provide reward for each Executive KMP's performance in achieving pre-agreed ividual and corporate objectives which have been determined to be priorities for relevant period.
+Performance conditions Com level of STI awarded is determined by reference to both individual pany performance.
+For 2016 Company performance is assessed by the demonstrate that include: CORPORATE KPIs Achievement of ASX Listing 7% Secure Funding 6% Finalise TMS acquisition 4% Business development 5% Establish US office 3% Increase in share price 8% Increase in production 5% Increase in reserves and resources 12% Total weighting for company performance (% of available STI) 50% • At the end of the financial year the RNC assess achievement of ecomponent of company performance 50% of available STI is linked to individual performance and is magainst personal objectives which support both the base business promote business growth.
+The individuals' performance rating as achievement of these goals as well as overall performance and be easured s and sesses the Assessment of performance conditions For Executive KMP, the amount of STI paid is approved by the Breceiving recommendations from the RNC.
+The assessment of the achievement of KPIs occurs at the end of year and once draft financial and other preliminary operating respectively year are available to the Board and RNC.
+Payment of STI's to Executive KMP will occur after the approval of Report by the Board.